-The lack of a gender neutral third person singular pronoun in the English language has come to be a significant source of frustration for writers.
-In English the third person singular pronouns include he, she and it, none of which work well in instances where an individual’s gender is unknown.
+The lack of a gender-neutral third person singular pronoun in the English language has become a significant source of frustration for writers.
+In English third person singular pronouns include ‘he’, ‘she’ and ‘it’, none of which work well in instances where an individual’s gender is unknown.
 For example, when referring to “a reader” in a paper, one is not specifically referring to a woman, man, or someone of another gender.
 The hypothetical reader could fall into any one of these categories, so which pronouns should a writer use when referring back to “a reader”?
-They has returned from hiatus to fill the void, having gained popular and formal support as a singular gender neutral pronoun, however; amidst approbation, vocal opposition has also arisen.
+‘They’ has returned from hiatus to fill the void, having gained popular and formal support as a singular gender-neutral pronoun; however, amidst approbation vocal opposition has also arisen.

-Opponents of they as a singular pronoun often take issue on the grounds that this use is a modern invention, yet the use of they with a singular referent is not novel.
+Opponents of ‘they’ as a singular pronoun often take issue on the grounds that this use is a modern invention, yet the use of ‘they’ with a singular referent is not novel.
 According to the Oxford English Dictionary, the earliest written use of they with a singular referent dates back to the 14th century and is well documented in successive centuries, appearing in the work of notable authors such as Henry James and Lord Chesterfield¹.
-Nor is the use of they as a third person gender neutral pronoun, the second definition offered by the OED, labeled archaic.
-A caveat that “this use has sometimes been considered erroneous” is offered, however; the position of those who consider it erroneous fails to hold up under close scrutiny.
+Nor is the use of ‘they’ as a third person gender-neutral pronoun, the second definition offered by the OED, considered archaic.
+A caveat that “this use has sometimes been considered erroneous” is offered; however, the position of those who consider it erroneous fails to hold up under close scrutiny.

-Although alternating between he and she pronouns is deemed undesirable on the grounds that they imply a particular gender regardless of neutral intention, they is not acknowledged as an option.
-The APA Style Blog, which it should be prefaced does not speak with authority comparable to that of the Publication Manual of the APA, did feature a post titled “The Use of Singular “They” in APA Style” in which the appropriateness of the third person singular they for use in APA Style is weighed³.
+Although alternating between ‘he’ and ‘she’ is deemed undesirable on the grounds that they imply a particular gender regardless of neutral intention, ‘they’ is not acknowledged as an alternative.
+The APA Style Blog, which does not speak with authority comparable to that of the Publication Manual of the APA, did feature a post titled “The Use of Singular ‘They’ in APA Style,” in which the appropriateness of the third person singular ‘they’ for use in APA Style is weighed³.

-The post’s author respects the use of the singular they when it refers to individuals who have utilize the pronoun as an aspect of gender expression, but deems they to be too informal for use as a general gender-neutral third person singular pronoun.
-While acknowledging endorsements of they as a gender neutral pronoun and the complications that arise as a result of the lack of a gender-neutral third person singular pronoun, APA does not yet support the use of they.
+The post’s author respects the use of the singular ‘they’ when it refers to individuals who utilize the pronoun as an aspect of gender expression but deems ‘they’ to be too informal for use as a generic gender-neutral third person singular pronoun.
+While acknowledging endorsements of ‘they’ as a gender-neutral pronoun and the complications that arise as a result of the lack of a gender-neutral third person singular pronoun, APA does not yet support the use of ‘they’.

-Utilizing they as a third person singular pronoun is deemed unacceptable by the Chicago Manual of Style on the grounds that, despite the widespread use of they for this purpose in conversation, the singular use is too informal for formal writing (Chicago Manual of Style online sections 5.227, 5.45, 5.46).
-This prohibition is rationalized with the explanation that an antecedent must agree with a referent pronoun in number in grammatical writing.
-The manual goes so far as to claim that ongoing attempts to create and normalize gender neutral pronouns have not only failed historically, but are bound to do so, inviting questions of credibility for those who elect to employ them (Section 5.227).
+Utilizing ‘they’ as a third person singular pronoun is deemed unacceptable by the Chicago Manual of Style on the grounds that, despite the widespread use of ‘they’ for this purpose in conversation, the singular use is too informal for formal writing (Chicago Manual of Style online sections 5.227, 5.45, 5.46).
+This prohibition is rationalized with the explanation that an antecedent must agree with a referent pronoun in number.
+The manual goes so far as to claim that ongoing attempts to create and normalize gender-neutral pronouns have not only failed historically but are bound to do so, inviting questions of credibility for those who elect to employ them (Section 5.227).

-The eighth edition of the MLA Handbook neither endorses, nor disallows the use of the singular they, in fact; it does not explicitly mention it at all.
-This exclusion is not unusual considering that the MLA Handbook concerns itself primarily with documentation, leaving general grammar points up to the discretion of the author, a position underscored in the most recent edition’s emphasis on flexibility and the need to evolve with change.
-In light of these guiding principles, the use of they as a singular gender neutral pronoun is justifiable in MLA style.
+The eighth edition of the MLA Handbook neither endorses nor disallows the use of the singular ‘they’ and, in fact, it does not explicitly mention it at all.
+This exclusion is not unusual considering that the MLA Handbook concerns itself primarily with documentation, leaving general grammar points up to the discretion of the author.
+This position is underscored in the most recent edition’s emphasis on flexibility and the need to evolve with change.
+In light of these guiding principles, the use of ‘they’ as a singular gender-neutral pronoun is justifiable in MLA style.

-Of the three major styles, MLA’s position is most favorable, reflecting a decision to forego ruling on most specific points of usage, allowing writers to make decisions regarding appropriate usage based on their audiences instead, which opens the door to the use of they as a third person singular pronoun.
-APA takes a more restrictive position, failing to address to the use of the singular they in the official style manual and explicitly disallowing its use in a post on the APA Style Blog, though an exception is made for individuals who use they to express their gender identity.
-Chicago rules most prohibitively, not only explicitly decrying the use of the singular they, but adamantly rejecting the viability of any attempts to recognize a third person singular pronoun.
+Of the three major styles MLA’s position is most favorable, reflecting a decision to forego ruling on most specific points of usage and allowing writers to make decisions regarding appropriate usage based on their audiences instead.
+This position opens the door to the use of ‘they’ as a third person singular pronoun.
+APA takes a more restrictive position, failing to address the use of the singular ‘they’ in the official style manual and explicitly disallowing its use in a post on the APA Style Blog, though an exception is made for individuals who use ‘they’ to express their gender identity.
+Chicago rules most prohibitively, not only explicitly decrying the use of the singular ‘they’ but adamantly rejecting the viability of any attempts to recognize a third person singular pronoun.

-Excepting MLA, which focuses more on documentation than general usage to begin with, academic styles exhibit marked prescriptivist tendencies, hesitating to accept the possibility that formal written language can change over time to reflect general usage.
-Rather than embracing they as a gender neutral third person pronoun, which is both historically attested and employed adroitly by most English speakers adroitly, APA and Chicago insist on a variety of workarounds with the potential to obscure meaning in order to achieve gender neutral language.
+Excepting MLA which focuses more on documentation than general usage to begin with, academic styles exhibit marked prescriptivist tendencies, hesitating to accept the possibility that formal written language can change over time to reflect general usage.
+Rather than embracing ‘they’ as a gender-neutral third person pronoun, which is both historically attested and employed adroitly by most English speakers, APA and Chicago insist on a variety of workarounds with the potential to obscure meaning in order to achieve gender-neutral language.

 Bodine, Anne.
 “Androcentrism in Prescriptive Grammar: Singular 'They', Sex-Indefinite 'He', and 'He or She.'”
 Language in Society, vol. 4, no. 2, 1975, pp. 129-146.